-Since Rolls Royce doesn't make cars anymore, I asked myself: Who does it belong to today?
-For this information, however, I had to look elsewhere.
+Since Rolls Royce doesn't make cars anymore, he asked himself: Who does it belong to today?
+For this information, however, he had to look elsewhere.
 Some companies list their main shareholders on their websites - but not Rolls Royce.
-Fortunately, I found what I was looking for on Market Screener .
+Fortunately, he found what he was looking for on Market Screener .
 Market Screener shows a broad shareholder base for Rolls Royce.
 All major investors are also professional fund managers.

-I also found the latest analyst recommendations on the same website.
+He also found the latest analyst recommendations on the same website.
 It was interesting to see that these recommendations barely changed.
 They stayed rather flat of the recent months.
 Why is that?
-I did some more research on the Internet.
-It's just a shame Google didn't give me any concrete news only a lot of generic content.
+Dr. Stern did some more research on the Internet.
+It's just a shame Google didn't give him any concrete news only a lot of generic content.
 In other words: Internet spam.
-So I looked at the Financial Times .
+So he looked at the Financial Times .